lightdash/lightdash/docs/docs/guides/how-to-create-dimensions.md

 **Dimensions in lightdash come from the columns defined in your dbt project**

-## Declare columnns in your dbt projects
+## Declare columns in your dbt projects

 Once you've launched your lightdash project you should be able to see a list of all of the models from your connected dbt project.